“cha” + collaborative

 -

-We welcome BIPOC clients aged 18 and older who are seeking a decolonial approach to their therapeutic journey—For either individual and couples therapy.
+Clients aged 18 and older who are seeking a anti-oppressive approach to their therapeutic journey—For either individual and couples therapy.
+We provide compassionate care to clients of all backgrounds and identities, with specialized expertise in Asian American mental health.

 See more on Services